 Actually, Jesus endured beatings because he pissed off his fellow Jews.
-Much like Fred Phelps and Steven Anderson, Jesus verbally attacked the Jewish religion and even went so far as going into the Temple to physically assault people and destroy their property.
+Much like Fred Phelps, Jed Smock, and Steven Anderson, Jesus verbally attacked the Jewish religion and even went so far as to go into the Temple to physically assault people and destroy their property.
 In other words, Jesus is to blame for his ass-whooping, not me.

 He was unimaginably tortured for YOU.

 See previous paragraph.
 Yes, Jesus was tortured, but was it really as big of a deal as Evangelicals make it out to be?
 The United States government tortures people they deem terrorists for weeks, months, and years.
 Jesus suffered torture for about twenty-four or so hours.
 I know of people who have suffered with unrelenting pain and agony for decades.
 Oh, how they wish they could suffer as Jesus did and then be done with it.
 (Please see I Wish Christians Would be Honest About Jesus’ Three Day Weekend.)

 See previous two paragraphs.
 Since Jesus, according to orthodox Christian theology, was fully God and fully man, does this mean God can suffer; that a perfect, sinless being can experience physical pain?
 I thought, as John 4:24 states, that God is a spirit.
 How, exactly, does a spirit suffer?

 See previous paragraphs.
 I think the record is stuck.
 Please bump the needle.